Updated: August 28, 2015

+This page has links to tutorials and other content to help you learn about, create, and maintain a virtual machine in Azure.
 The Azure Virtual Machines service provides on-demand, scalable computing resources.
-An Azure virtual machine is a server in the cloud that you configure and maintain according to your needs.
-It gives you the flexibility of virtualization without the expense of buying and maintaining the hardware to host it.
+A virtual machine is a software version of a computer that you configure and maintain according to your needs.
+An Azure virtual machine gives you the flexibility of virtualization without the expense of buying and maintaining the hardware to host it.

-For information about the server operating systems, roles and workloads that are supported or endorsed for use with Azure VMs, see the following:
+For server operating systems, roles and workloads that are supported or endorsed for use with Azure VMs, see the following:

 For Windows VMs -- Microsoft server software support for Windows Azure Virtual Machines

 For Linux VMs -- Linux on Windows Azure-Endorsed Distributions